yamanidev/blog-articles/articles/my-first-experience-giving-a-talk-at-devfest-el-bayadh-2023.md

 I never scripted my presentations before, I hated preparing for them too.
 I like to improvise, it has always served me well.

 But this time, I was not sure.
-It seemed to me that it would be injust if I spoke nonsense to an audience that actually wanted to attend, especially since the talks are 20min long.
+It seemed to me that it would be unjust if I spoke nonsense to an audience that actually wanted to attend, especially since the talks are 20min long.

 So I started scribbling here and there.